isaiahcat/isaiahcat.github.io/_projects/cybersecurity-chatbot.md

 ---
-title: "Cybersecurity Chatbot"
+title: "Cybersecurity Chatbot with Rasa and LLMs"
-description: "Developed a chatbot using Rasa to assist in cybersecurity threat detection and user queries.
-Integrated large language models (LLMs) from Hugging Face and Cohere to improve response accuracy, with the goal of enhancing security operations and reducing response times."
+description: "This project aimed to build a user-friendly cybersecurity chatbot that answers queries about security threats and best practices.
+Leveraging the Rasa framework for natural language understanding (NLU) and dialogue management, I integrated large language models (LLMs) like Cohere to enhance responses."
 start_date: 2024-08-01
 end_date: 2024-08-01
 thumbnail: "/assets/images/rasa-small.png"